learntocodeoc/l2c-website/README.md

 # l2c-website
-This is a website for non-profits who need web development services to apply for help from volunteer devlopers.
+This is a website for non-profits who need web development services to apply for help from volunteer developers.

 ## Using this repository
 We will be using a Feature Branch Workflow for this repository.
 A basic overview of this workflow is included below.
 You can find a more in-depth description at: https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow